hxl6174/hxl6174/README.md

 ## Hello there 👋

-·  I am a undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently looking for a summer internship.
+·  📚 I'm a undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently looking for a summer internship.

-·  I’m looking to collaborate with projects in computer vision field.
+·  🧩 I'm looking to collaborate with projects in computer vision field👁️‍🗨️.

 Language: